Real estate in the United Kingdom: Online real estate market

 UK has a booming online real estate market which is dominated by portals which list properties for buyers and sellers and work with agents, charging them for their inventory.
 While the online real estate landscape has been changing over the years, new models have been introduced which focus on a freemium approach, not charging agents anything for listings but making money from selling add-ons and leads.

 Moreover, UK's real estate portals are pushing the boundaries by adapting to the latest technological advances.
 Virtual reality, which is more prominent in video games, was accommodated by real estate listing portals to highlight the possibility of touring properties remotely.
 Furthermore, UK real estate developers even started to allow customers to walk-through apartments even before they are built.

-According to the latest report by Zoopla, an online real estate portal based in London.
-Falkirk, Scotland, is the fastest-moving real estate market in the U.K., with homes selling in 20 days on average.

 Waltham Forest in London and Bridgend, Wales, both saw properties selling in an average of 24 days, the second-highest rate reported.
-However, the country’s East and West Midlands regions had the greatest number of the U.K.’s fastest-moving real estate markets.
+However, the country's East and West Midlands regions had the greatest number of the U.K.’s fastest-moving real estate markets.